shukik73/shukik73-reviewguard-app/replit.md

 - **/config/database.js**: Database connection pool and schema initialization logic.
 Exports `pool` and `initializeDatabase()`.
 - **/utils/twilio.js**: Twilio credential fetching, client initialization, and phone validation utilities.
 Exports `getCredentials()`, `getTwilioClient()`, `getTwilioFromPhoneNumber()`, and `validateAndFormatPhone()`.
 - **/utils/multerConfig.js**: Multer file upload configuration for both disk storage (photos) and memory storage (OCR).
-- **/controllers**: Business logic organized by domain (auth, SMS/reviews, data, OCR, billing, settings).
+- **/controllers**: Business logic organized by domain (auth, SMS/reviews, data, OCR, billing, settings, feedback).
 Each controller exports factory functions that receive dependencies (pool, Twilio helpers) and return route handlers.
 - **/routes**: Route definitions that import controllers and create Express routers.
 Each route file maps HTTP endpoints to controller functions.
+- **/controllers/feedbackController.js**: Handles customer feedback submission with two endpoints: `/api/feedback/internal` for 1-3 star ratings (stores in `internal_feedback` table and emails business owner) and `/api/feedback/public` for 4-5 star ratings (redirects to Google Review link).
 - **/middleware**: Shared middleware like `requireAuth.js` for authentication enforcement and `rateLimiter.js` for rate limiting.

 The refactored architecture reduces server.js from 2127 lines to 94 lines (96% reduction), with complete modularization of database, Twilio, and file upload logic.
 All business logic is domain-separated. **Security**: SESSION_SECRET has no fallback - the app performs startup validation and immediately exits with clear error messages if DATABASE_URL or SESSION_SECRET are missing.
 Phone numbers are normalized to E.164 format.